n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### properties

 Array of objects.
-This contains the resource and operations objects that define node behaviors.
+This contains the resource and operations objects that define node behaviors, as well as objects to set up mandatory and optional fields that can receive user input.

-#### Resource
+#### Resource objects

 A resource object includes the following parameters: